richardschoen/QshOni/README.md

 **SCANFOR** - Text value to scan for on each line in the stdout outfile.
 The value passed IS case sensitive and must match the value in the log file.

-**EXACTMATCH** - *YES - Value must match exactly and be the only thing on the selected line. *NO - At least one line must contain the value somewhere in the line.
+**EXACTMATCH** - *YES - Value must match exactly and be the onLy thing on the selected line. *NO - At least one line must contain the value somewhere in the line.
 Good for generic matching.

 # QSHPATH command parms